-The expected volatility is based on an economic valuation incorporating the volatility of a similar company traded on the NASDAQ, and the industry volatility of hi-tech companies during the respective periods.
+The expected volatility is based on an economic valuation incorporating the volatility of similar publicly-traded companies during the respective periods.

 The expected life represents the average period of time that options granted are expected to be outstanding.
 The expected life of the options granted to employees and directors during 2009 and 2008, is calculated based on the simplified method, giving consideration to the contractual term of the options and their vesting schedules.
 The expected life of options granted to consultants is the maximum contractual term.